agfrisch/Running-Total/README.md

 # Running-Total
-Simple Java program that keeps a running total of number inputs until user exits.
+Simple Java program from class that keeps a running total of number inputs until the user exits.